Martin Luther King Bridge (St. Louis)

-The Martin Luther King Bridge (formerly known as the Veterans Bridge) in St. Louis, Missouri, is a cantilever truss bridge of about 4000 ft in total length across the Mississippi River, connecting St. Louis with East St. Louis, Illinois.
+The Martin Luther King Bridge (formerly known as the Veterans Bridge) in Greater St. Louis, is a cantilever truss bridge of about 4000 ft in total length across the Mississippi River, connecting St. Louis with East St. Louis, Illinois.
 Opened in 1951, the bridge serves as traffic relief connecting the concurrent freeways of Interstate 55, Interstate 64, and U.S. Route 40 with the downtown streets of St. Louis.
 It was renamed for King in 1968 after the national civil rights leader was assassinated that year.